Click on the question below to be taken directly to the answer.

 Q: I have a program that serves young children.
 Where, when and how can I apply for money?

 A: The Commission posts opportunities for funding on this website.
 Our applications are usually referred to as Requests for Proposals or RFPs.
-For information on the types of programs the Commission is interested in funding, click on the menu bar “Programs & Initiatives” and visit our website regularly for announcements on funding opportunities.
-You are also welcome to attend our bimonthly Commission meetings.
+For information on the types of programs the Commission is interested in funding, see “Programs and Initiatives“, and visit the First 5 Kern website regularly for announcements on funding opportunities.
+Bi-monthly Commission meetings are open to the public.
 Agenda and meeting minutes can be downloaded from this website as well.